pendragon274/tarnish-lang/README.md

 # Tarnish
-Tarnish - A language with only one keyword, designed to inline many different languages into one.
+Tarnish - A language with only one keyword: macro.
+Designed to inline many different languages into one.